-What to do and see in Nîmes for 1 or 2 days?
+What to do in Nîmes for 1 or 2 days?

 Roman monuments such as the arena of Nîmes or the Carrée house through the gardens of the fountainand the historic center, I invite you to visit all the places of interest in Nîmes!

-In our guide, you will discover the 10 things to see and do absolutely in Nîmes and also in the surrounding area.
-Also find our accommodation tips , routes to visit the city in 1 or 2 days and tips and tricks to make the most of your stay.
+In our guide, you will discover the top 10 things to do in Nîmes and also in the surrounding area.
+Also find our accommodation tips, routes to visit the city in 1 or 2 days and tips and tricks to make the most of your stay.

 Visit Nîmes: the must-sees